apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

   </JavaCallout>
 ```

+Between those two policies you will use a step that dereferences the keyId into
+some kind of key material, either a public key or a symmetric key.

 After including those policies in your proxy, use the Edge UI, or a command-line
 tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js/blob/master/examples/importAndDeploy.js)
 or similar to import the proxy into an Edge organization, and then deploy the